KhronosGroup/MoltenVK/Docs/MoltenVK_Runtime_UserGuide.md

-**MoltenVK** is a layered implementation of [*Vulkan 1.0*](https://www.khronos.org/vulkan) graphics and compute functionality, that is built on Apple's [*Metal*](https://developer.apple.com/metal) graphics and compute framework on both *iOS* and *macOS*. **MoltenVK** allows you to use *Vulkan* graphics and compute functionality to develop modern, cross-platform, high-performance graphical games and applications, and to run them across many platforms, including both *iOS* and *macOS*.
+**MoltenVK** is a layered implementation of [*Vulkan 1.0*](https://www.khronos.org/vulkan) graphics and compute functionality, that is built on Apple's [*Metal*](https://developer.apple.com/metal) graphics and compute framework on *macOS*, *iOS*, and *tvOS*. **MoltenVK** allows you to use *Vulkan* graphics and compute functionality to develop modern, cross-platform, high-performance graphical games and applications, and to run them across many platforms, including both *macOS*, *iOS*, and *tvOS*.

 *Metal* uses a different shading language, the *Metal Shading Language (MSL)*, than *Vulkan*, which uses *SPIR-V*. **MoltenVK** automatically converts your *SPIR-V* shaders